jakewilliami/scripts/rust/readme.md

 ## Description
 I have created a separate directory for [Rust](https://www.wikiwand.com/en/Rust_(programming_language)) in order to make gitignores a little bit easier (as I don't want to count the `make` files in my language breakdown&mdash;see also `gl -l`).

+I have renamed `rusty_ls/main.rs` to `rusty_ls/ls.rs`.
+I first started using Rust in early October, 2019.

 ## Getting Started
 On macOS, run
 ```